MicrosoftDocs/powerbi-docs/powerbi-docs/connect-data/service-excel-workbook-files.md

 ![Screenshot of the Local File dialog, showing the Upload your Excel file to Power B I selection.](media/service-excel-workbook-files/excel_import_7.png)

-Once your workbook is uploaded, you get a notification that the dashboard is ready.
+Once your workbook is uploaded, you get a notification that the workbook is now in your list of workbooks.

 ![Screenshot of the notification, showing your workbook is ready.](media/service-excel-workbook-files/excel_import_8.png)